[Q12] What happens when a tenant forges a lease and won’t leave?

 But the threat of a civil or criminal action for putting in a false document and lying under oath is serious business.
 So, that’s something you might want to consider in negotiations.

-if you’re a landlord, a real estate investor, or just a big fan of fraud investigation, we might help.
-We have experts all over the country that help with this kind of thing.
+If you’re a landlord, a real estate investor, or just a big fan of fraud investigation, we can help.
+We mainly handle the forensic aspect, where we analyze the evidence.
+However, we have experts all over the country and can recommend some great attorneys who handle these kinds of cases in all the states where you live and work.

 Bart Baggett